keanrawr/cdmx-data/README.md

 This is a fun project to create some data pipelines for the [Mexico City Data Portal](https://datos.cdmx.gob.mx/pages/home/) using the available APIs.

+This project is being archived on 2021-04-28, due to the Mexico City data API no longer existing as it was developed for this repo.

 # What I learned

 For this project I used: